SaschaSchweitzer/persons/README.md

 # persons 0.1a
 A tool for graph-based author disambiguation.
 Identify distinct persons by matching forenames and surnames.
 Supports known persons, year data, and others.
-See 'examples.py' script for a quick start tutorial.
+See 'examples.py' for a quick-start tutorial.

 ## Installation